AnKing-VIP/AnKing-Note-Types/.github/ISSUE_TEMPLATE/question.md

 #### Your question

-*A clear and concise question about the add-on.*
+*A clear and concise question about the note type.*